 The FDIC will attempt to preserve the minority character of failing institutions during the resolution process.
 In the event of a potential failure of a minority depository institution, the Division of Resolutions and Receiverships will contact all minority depository institutions nationwide that qualify to bid on failing institutions.
 The Division of Resolutions and Receiverships will solicit qualified minority depository institutions' interest in the failing institution, discuss the bidding process, and offer to provide technical assistance regarding completion of the bid forms.
 In addition, the Division of Resolutions and Receiverships, with assistance from the Office of Minority and Women Inclusion, will maintain a list of minority individuals and nonbank entities that have expressed an interest in acquiring failing minority depository institutions and have been pre-approved by the Division of Risk Management Supervision and the chartering authority for access to the FDIC's virtual data room for online due diligence.

 The FDIC will maintain a website to promote the MDI program.
 Among other things, the website will describe the tools and resources available under the program.
 The website will include the name, phone number, and email address of the national director, each regional coordinator, and additional staff.
 The website will also contain links to the list of minority depository institutions, pertinent trade associations, and other federal agency programs.
 The FDIC will also explore the feasibility and usefulness of posting other items to the page, such as statistical information and comparative data for minority depository institutions.
 Visitors will have the opportunity to provide feedback regarding the FDIC's program and the usefulness of the website.

 The Paperwork Reduction Act of 1995 (PRA)

-states that no agency may conduct or sponsor, nor is the Start Printed Page 60407respondent required to respond to, an information collection unless it displays a currently valid Office of Management and Budget (OMB) control number.
+states that no agency may conduct or sponsor, and no respondent is required to respond to, an information collection unless it displays a currently valid Office of Management and Budget (OMB) control number.